[email protected] | +374.99.00.11.67 | WhatsApp | Skype | Viber | Telegram

 Misclassification risks should not be underestimated.
 Though fines might not exceed approximately $130 per violation, disputes could lead to more substantial implications.
 Legal battles may span years, potentially culminating in an employer's obligation to reinstate a former worker and provide backdated average salaries during the dispute.
 This lingering liability can lead to significant financial burdens.

-In Armenia, a baseline rule entails a 21% (20% starting from 2023) personal income tax deduction from salaries, multiple factors come into play to determine an individual's tax liabilities.
+In Armenia, a baseline rule entails a 20% personal income tax deduction from salaries, multiple factors come into play to determine an individual's tax liabilities.

 Employer's Tax Regime: